CreativeWolfies/akyanet-research/akyanet.md

 These teams are not limited to the borders of its organizer entity.
 They could even help people outside Akyanet.

+Since ERTs are autonomous, they can choose how they organize themselves, for instance, by creating a pseudo-hierarchy (choosing democratically the one to give orders etc.).

+As for hierarchies, this pseudo-hierarchy must be justifiable.

 #### Fire

 The role of the emergency response teams for fire, or ERTsF in short, is to prevent uncontrollable fires and to estinguish them.

+As for militias, there is multiple types of ERTsF, but each ERTF is in charge of organizing these groups.

 #### Militias